General Landscape Uses:

 Very slow to slow.

-Monroe County Keys and Miami-Dade County; disjunct in Martin County; West Indies.
-Native to the Florida Keys from North Key Largo in Monroe County to Sands Key in Miami-Dade County, the Miami-Dade County mainland on the Miami Rock Ridge from Snapper Creek to Brickell Hammock, and Martin County at Sewell's Point, where possibly extirpated.
+Monroe County Keys and Miami-Dade County; disjunct in Martin and Brevard counties; West Indies.
+Native to the Florida Keys from North Key Largo in Monroe County to Sands Key in Miami-Dade County, the Miami-Dade County mainland on the Miami Rock Ridge from Snapper Creek to Brickell Hammock, Martin County at Sewell's Point, where possibly extirpated, and Brevard County, where collected once in 1923.
 For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida

 website.
 The report from the interior of Everglades National Park has not been substantiated.

 Map of select IRC data from peninsular Florida.